Table of Contents

-“Instead of having little, smaller, sectioned-off rooms,” says Morris, “it was about opening up the space and having more of a truly dedicated open space.
+“Instead of having little, smaller, sectioned-off rooms,” says Matt Morris, “it was about opening up space and having more of a truly dedicated open space.
 And making it more useful, with a flow.”
-Morris also advised on how to make way for more outdoor views.
+Matt Morris also advised on how to make way for more outdoor views.
 As a result, blue sky and water scenes have been capitalized on by virtue of strategic window placements, from oversized picture windows to slender, step-out balconies that reach almost to ceiling height.

-The kitchen area is centrally placed, and anchored by a wood island topped with concrete.
+The kitchen area is centrally placed and anchored by a wood island topped with concrete.
 Along one wall is a sleek row of frameless white cabinets set against a shimmery mosaic backsplash, which contributes to the uncluttered, minimalist look of the well-equipped kitchen, where much of the appliances are cloaked behind the smart design.

 “These covered outdoor spaces have become very popular, very desired.
 I think it worked out well.”
-This newly realized section of the home is complete with grilling station, heat and sound.
+This newly realized section of the home is complete with a grilling station, heat, and sound.
 It’s also blissfully private, hidden from street and walkway passersby not just by its height, but also by its placement, partially within the home’s round tower—another Spanish signature of the original home.

-Step outside, and it’s an easy amble to reach the sand, or a five minute walk to find yourself amidst the mellow buzz of Manhattan Beach’s downtown boutiques and eateries.
+Step outside, and it’s an easy amble to reach the sand, or a five-minute walk to find yourself amidst the mellow buzz of Manhattan Beach’s downtown boutiques and eateries.
 Yet the home’s interior, quiet and spacious, with oak-plank flooring settling against soft-white walls and windows shuttling in scenes of blue sky and ocean, is a pretty good place to be.

-“Watching the sunset here every day is the best thing,” muses Bigler, standing in the still of the top deck, with a front-row view of a blazing orange and red sky settling into the Pacific.
+“Watching the sunset here every day is the best thing,” muses Catherine Bigler, standing in the still of the top deck, with a front-row view of blazing orange and red sky settling into the Pacific.